You are using an outdated browser. Please upgrade your browser to improve your experience.

 Diet:

-French angelfish are foragers and eat a vast selection of aquatic invertebrates and plants.
-This includes: algae, soft coral, tunicates, sponges and sometimes parasites.
+French angelfish feed on many different aquatic invertebrates and plants.
+These include: algae, soft coral, tunicates, sponges and sometimes the parasites on other fishes.

 Range & Habitat: